 Prompted by Calder’s project with Braniff International Airways to paint a DC-8 jet, French auctioneer and racecar driver Hervé Poulain commissions Calder to design the first-ever BMW Art Car.
 After construction, testing, and maintenance, the car is painted in 1975.

 Flying Colors is exhibited at the Thirty-first Paris Air Show; on 31 May, the plane is flown over France with the Calders and their guests aboard.
 Calder hand paints the plane’s engine covers.

 Calder attends the Le Mans 24-Hour race, where his BMW Art Car is driven by Poulain, Jean Guichet, and Sam Posey.
-Due to a mechanical failure relating to the crankshaft, the car does not complete the race.
+Due to a mechanical failure relating to the driveshaft, the car does not complete the race.

 Calder celebrates his birthday with a large party at Le Carroi.
 Every reveller is given a small gouache.